The CBF is a small charity, so having a national network of dedicated Local Champion volunteers means we can reach families all over the country.

 Who are Local Champions?

-Local Champions are CBF volunteers, who have taken our 4-day training to understand challenging behaviour, supporting behaviour change, and the work of the CBF.
+Local Champions are CBF volunteers, who have taken our tailor-made training to understand challenging behaviour, approaches to supporting behaviour change, and the work of the CBF.
 All of our Local Champions are family carers, and look after someone with severe learning disabilities whose behaviours challenge.

 What do Local Champions do?